The Politics of The Pill

 At this point I’m not sure which of these the reader should find more astonishing: the fact that a whole month’s worth of birth control can be bought for less than a tank of gas?
 Or the idea that a learned leader like Andrew Cuomo would be so gung-ho for “insurance” to cover such an (in)expense?

 My vote is for the latter.
 It’s no secret that the vast majority of medicines don’t cost an arm and a leg.
-But the psychology that Governor Cuomo is employing here – by invoking the idea that health care is just too costly to be had without health insurance (or what I call the Big Myth of Health Care) – may be dishonest, but it is genius.
-And it has worked on Americans for decades.
-So Cuomo would be a fool not to employ it, but he isn’t the only politico out there preaching this nonsense.
+But the psychology that Governor Cuomo is employing here is as pervasive as it is persuasive amongst the political class: the idea that health care is just too costly to be had without health insurance (or what I call the Big Myth of Health Care).
+It may be dishonest, but it is genius, and it has worked on Americans for decades.
+So Cuomo would be a fool not to employ it, and he isn’t the only politico out there preaching this nonsense.

 As we learned in the 2016 election, every elected official needs to have “both a public and a private position.”
 And all of his public, political posturing aside, what the good Governor Cuomo is really up to is a bit of private, professional, and profitable politics.